ShaheenKribaa/ShaheenKribaa/README.md

-- 👋 Hi, My name is Shaheen Kribaa, i am aiming to be a professional in the field of data sciece and whatever related
+- 👋 Hi, My name is Shaheen Kribaa, I am aiming to be a professional in the field of data science and whatever related
 - 👀 I’m interested in learning data science
-- 📫 How to reach me through this email: 181833041995@gmail.com
+- 📫 How to reach me through this email: shaheenkribaa@gmail.com

 <!---
 ShaheenKribaa/ShaheenKribaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.